craftcms/docs/docs/commerce/5.x/development/orders.md

 ## Routing

-Routes are a native Craft feature, and can be configured via the control panel via <Journey path="Settings, Routes" /> or a [`config/routes.php` file](/5.x/system.routing.md#advanced-routing-with-url-rules).
+Routes are a native Craft feature, and can be configured via the control panel via <Journey path="Settings, Routes" />, or a [`config/routes.php` file](/5.x/system.routing.md#advanced-routing-with-url-rules).

-Commerce doesn’t automatically give Orders front-end URLs (like entries or categories), so it’s up to each project to define an access pattern that makes sense.
+Commerce doesn’t automatically give orders front-end URLs (like entries or categories support), so it’s up to each project to define an access pattern that makes sense.

 ### Guest Orders